GiftXXVI/DSA_Show_Me_The_DS/README.md

 ## 2. File Recursion

+The implementation uses recursion to visit all nodes at all levels of the directory tree.

 If
-- n represents the current level(depth) of iteration and
+- n represents the current level(depth) of the directory tree and
 - $d_n$ represents the number of directories at level n and
 - $f_n$ represents the number of files at level n